colonyos/documentation/content/colonies-cli.rst

     colonies function exec --func fibonacci --args 10 --targettype cli

-Registering a Function
+Registering a function
 ----------------------
-The primary role of Executors is to execute tasks.
-Executors can register a **Function**, thereby indicating to other Executors or users their ability to execute a specific function.
-Importantly, only the Executor itself can register Functions to itself; this task cannot be performed by Users or other Executors.
-To register a Function, access to the Executor's ECDSA private key is required.
+The primary role of executors is to execute tasks. executors can register a **Function**, thereby indicating to other executors or users their ability to execute a specific function.
+Importantly, only the executor itself can register Functions to itself; this task cannot be performed by Users or other executors.
+To register a Function, access to the executor's ECDSA private key is required.

 .. code-block:: console